Originally published by Canstar Research

 Order to a broker to buy or sell at the current market price at the time the order is given.

 An option is a contract between two parties giving the taker (buyer) the right, but not the obligation, to buy or sell a pre-existing underlying asset at a particular price on or before a particular date.

-Seen as a contributing factor to undesirable market volatility during the global financial crisis, short selling involves selling a financial instrument that the seller does not own, with the intent of later purchasing the financial instrument at a lower price.
+Short selling involves selling a financial instrument that the seller does not own, with the intent of later purchasing the financial instrument at a lower price.

 A person/company which holds more than 10% of a company’s voting rights.

 Acquisition of a controlling interest in a company through the purchase of shares.